 What you get

 First, be aware that like A Little Obsessed, there is no tracker bar or music track.
 Therefore the option given is a collection of Spotify playlists one can fumble through in the Program Materials section.
 Moving between 2 apps is somewhat of a pain but I guess that’s the way it goes.
 I took a quick gander at the tunes and well, Autumn’s playlists look like they were curated by a committee of soccer moms.
-Fear not kids, as I have created my own playlist to substitute which I guarantee will result in 50% more muscle growth, and maybe even some extra hair in the private places.

 Equipment required will be the same as A Little Obsessed: a decent mat, a set of resistance loops and strength slides.
 One commenter mentioned swapping with furniture glides and be damned if they don’t work just peachy.